Aldaviva/Fail2Ban4Win/Readme.md

         "ipAddressPattern": "^Failed password for(?: invalid user)? .+ from (?<ipAddress>(?:\\d{1,3}\\.){3}\\d{1,3}) port \\d{1,5} ssh\\d?$"
     }
     ```
-1. You can add this object to `configuration.json` by appending it to the `eventLogSelectors` array.
+1. You can add this selector object to `configuration.json` by appending it to the `eventLogSelectors` array.

 ## Running
 Do any of the following.